 Diamonds had been one of the most popular jewelry materials for hundreds of years.
 While their popularity didn’t decrease in the ‘80s, the way they were often used did.

 The fashion jewelry in the ‘80s was to use settings and designs that took advantage of smaller stones.
-Rather than a single large diamond, an earring or ring would feature dozens of melee diamonds in ever more intricate designs.
+Rather than a single large diamond, an earring or

 Multi-stone settings added sparkle and richness while making use of much smaller stones.